Codeinwp/otter-blocks/readme.txt

 Quickly and easily insert a contact form anywhere on the page.
 Optionally, turn the form into a lead-generating machine by integrating it with Brevo(Sendinblue) or Mailchimp.
 Plus, streamline data management with webhook integration and ensure enhanced security with hCaptcha integration.
 [Check live demo](https://demo.themeisle.com/otter-blocks/form/)

-#### Masonry Gallery Gutenberg Block [FREE]

-Add some pizzazz to your gallery by making it a Masonry layout Gallery instead.
-[Check live demo](https://demo.themeisle.com/otter-blocks/masonry-gallery/)

 #### Posts Gutenberg Block [FREE]

 Use this block to insert items from posts, pages and custom post types into the current page being edited.
 The Posts block allows displaying a certain number of posts on different pages.
 Customizations available for this block cover areas such as styles, post types, settings, designs, and layout.